The $240 OnePlus Nord N200 5G arrives as an average phone with a great display | CNN Underscored

 The budget phone space feels like an ever-expanding market — the iPhone SE delivered a new level of value in early 2020, with options from Samsung, TCL and Google also dropping innovative phones at affordable price points.

-With the Nord N200 5G ($239.99 unlocked; oneplus.com) — which runs on T-Mobile’s 5G network, boasts three cameras and a smooth 6.49-inch HD LCD screen — OnePlus looks to further that trend.
+With the Nord N200 5G ($239.99 unlocked; oneplus.com) — which runs on T-Mobile’s 5G network and boasts three cameras and a smooth 6.49-inch HD LCD screen — OnePlus looks to further that trend.

 The who, what and how